 For their generous support in 2019.
 Any surplus made from commercial activities will be will be ploughed back into doing good.
 Maymessy continues to look for like-minded sponsors and philanthropists to bring its vision to fruition.

 Maymessy is proud to be supporting groups of young people from Yellow Submarine, FAAAZE, The Foyer Abingdon, Be free young carers, Mulberry Bush School, YoCO (Youth Challenge Oxfordshire).
-We are also thrilled to be celebrating a cultural picnic here on the 22nd June for the charity Refugee Resource.
+We were thrilled to host a cultural picnic here on the 22nd June for the charity Refugee Resource.

 Ambassador Tim Foster, MBE